ruchirawp/Payments/README.md

 # Checkout and Invoice

-A simple checkout form to verify the card and send an invoice to the the customer through stripe.
+A simple checkout form to verify the card and send an invoice to the customer through stripe.

 ## Running the sample